What is Solder?

 A thin solder with a small diameter makes tinning the exact amount of solder that you will need much more comfortable.
 It’s regularly a great idea to have a little wet sponge to clean and cool the soldering iron tip.

 Most soldering iron holders come with a sponge attached to its base.
 Refer to the soldering tools page for detailed information regarding tool selection.

-Before you start with the process of soldering, you need to make sure that all of the required parts to be soldered are free from grease, oxidation and other contamination.
+Before you start with the process of soldering, you need to make sure that all of the necessary parts to be soldered are free from grease, oxidation, and other contamination.
 Otherwise, you will find yourself battling with lots of hot soldering running throughout anywhere you do not need them to be.

 A dirty surface can also cause the solder to not join well to the surface, and beginners can make the error of overheating the elements while they attempt to force that solder to hold.

 What will generally result in irreversible destruction and will require you to replace the elements.
 It’s essential to realize how to prepare the parts to be joined.